 The total dollar volume for Q1 2022 checked in at nearly $460M including an off market hotel sale of over $100M.
 However, it is important to remember that Q1 0f 2021 broke never-before-seen record highs in dollar volume.
 And while January and February of 2022 posted a lower sales volume than last year, decreased approximately $75M and $51M respectively, March 2022 experienced a rather profound uptick to approximately $142M.

-We are pleased to present Experience Jackson Hole: The Catalog of Fine Properties and Lifestyle for Winter 2022.
-Inside you will find a collection of exceptional properties, as well as a look at the people, organizations and lifestyles unique to Jackson Hole and the Teton Region.
+/in Uncategorized /by Bomber BryanWe are pleased to present Experience Jackson Hole: The Catalog of Fine Properties and Lifestyles for Summer 2022.
+Inside you will find a selection of exceptional properties from across the region, as well as a look at the way of life unique to Jackson Hole and the Greater Grand Teton area.